-Banks, financial institutions, licensed moneylenders and even ordinary people may find themselves in a difficult situation when it comes to recovering loans.
-Banks, financial institutions and larger licensed moneylenders can recover back monies from debt defaulters through legal means.
-Such organisations and businesses are also able to write-off a percentage of defaulters without having any significant impact on their operations.
+Banks, financial institutions, licensed moneylenders, and even ordinary people in debt recovery situations may find themselves grappling with recovering loans and taking legal action to recover debt.
+Banks, financial institutions, and larger licensed moneylenders can recover back monies from debt defaulters through legal means.
+These organisations and businesses are also able to write-off a percentage of defaulters without having any significant impact on their operations.

-However, smaller-sized licensed money lending businesses and private individuals who have extended friendly loans are in a much different position.
+However, smaller-sized licensed money lending businesses and private individuals who have unfortunately experienced borrowing money and not returning cases are in a much different position.
 They aren’t able to handle such losses or may lack the resources or information necessary to recover these sums through legal means.

 The Problem with Debts

-The problem that these smaller businesses and private individuals face is the costs involved in taking legal action against the defaulters; if the loan amount is small, then it may not make commercial sense to initiate legal proceedings.
+The problem these smaller businesses and private individuals face revolves around the costs involved in taking debt legal advice against the defaulters; if the loan amount is small, then it may not make commercial sense to initiate legal proceedings.
 Ask any lawyer, and he or she will be quick to quip “don’t throw good money after bad money”.

-We understand that hearing such quotes is useless as it does not provide any objective means for you to assess whether it would be viable to pursue legal action against the defaulter.
+We understand that hearing such quotes is useless as it does not provide any objective means for assessing whether it would be viable to pursue legal action against the defaulter.
 At I.R.B.
-Law LLP we will be able to discuss the available legal remedies available to you that will aid you in recovering your debts.
+Law LLP, we offer our expertise in taking legal action to recover debt and will be able to discuss the available legal remedies to aid in recovering your debts.
 Our primary aim is to arm you with the right information so that you can make the right decision.

 Engaging a Lawyer to Recover Debts

-The first and most traditional route to take is to engage a lawyer to commence proceedings against the defaulting debtor.
+The first and most traditional debt legal advice to taking legal action to recover debt is to engage a lawyer to commence proceedings against the defaulting debtor.
 Before any action is formally commenced, your lawyer will send a letter of demand to the debtor.

 Letter of Demand

-The letter of demand; will invariably set out the nature of the debt, the sum owed and the time frame within which the debtor must make repayment.
-Beyond this, the letter of demand may differ depending on the nature of the debt and the facts of the case so in more complex matters it may be lengthier and you can expect that the costs involved will be higher.
+The letter of demand; will invariably set out the nature of the debt recovery process, the sum owed and the timeframe within which the debtor must make repayment.
+Beyond this, the letter of demand may differ depending on the nature of the debt and the facts of the case so, in more complex matters involving borrowing money and not returning, it may be lengthier and you can expect the costs involved will be higher.
 Typically you can expect that a letter of demand will cost at least $150.00 or more depending on the complexity of your claim as well as the firm or lawyer that you engage.

 What if my Debtor is as slippery as an eel?